 As companies embrace social media as a sales platform, short promotional videos keep followers updated and engaged.
 Although authenticity is crucial, companies with a brand to nurture still need online videos to look and sound professional, and raw footage uploaded from a smart phone just won’t cut it.
 Be sure to focus on just one topic, and don’t forget subtitles for viewers with the volume turned down.

-While producing a promotional video about their new mine design in Montana, Sandfire Resources America acquired hours of interview footage with management and staff.
+While producing a promotional video about their new mine design in Montana, Sandfire Resources acquired hours of interview footage with management and staff.
 By repackaging this content, they generated six short social videos, each explaining the company’s commitment to exemplary environmental policy.
 This campaign gave followers an insight into the mine design while reinforcing the company’s heartfelt connection to the local area.

 Let’s Get Started